 Hike the Lower Burro Mesa Pour-Off

-This pretty like hike wanders through a large canyon, ending at the base of a giant cliff.
+This pretty little hike wanders through a large canyon, ending at the base of a giant cliff.
 At the end of the trail, you are standing at the base of Burro Mesa and the spot where the water pours off of the cliff during rainstorms.